thedrakesng/thedrakesng.github.io/_posts/2025-07-05-The-AI-License.md

 ---
 layout: single
-title: "The AI License: Why Algorithms Aren't Replacing Your Doctor (Yet)"
+title: "The AI License: Why Algorithms Can Replace Your Doctor (or already have)"
 date: 2025-07-05
 tags: Ideas
 categories: Ideas